 Dr. Marcine Pickron-Davis joined the Philadelphia College of Osteopathic Medicine in May 2017 and serves as the Chief Diversity and Community Relations Officer.
-She is charged with providing the vision, leadership and management of diversity, inclusion and community partnerships across the Philadelphia, Georgia and South Georgia campuses.
+She is charged with providing the vision, leadership and management of diversity, inclusion and community partnerships for PCOM's Pennsylvania and Georgia locations.

 Prior to her arrival at PCOM, Dr. Pickron-Davis served as the inaugural Chief Community Engagement and Diversity Officer at Widener University from 2003-2016.
 In this position, she served as a strategic leader to advance the university’s commitment to access, equity, diversity and inclusion.
 During her tenure, she raised Widener’s civic engagement profile among the national higher education community, implemented civic engagement initiatives resulting in sustainable partnerships between the university and the Chester community and led the development of innovative programs and initiatives to promote a culture of inclusion.
 Dr. Pickron-Davis’ accomplishments resulted in institutional and cultural change in policies and practices at Widener University.